iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 5) The code should be carefully organized and easy to read (e.g. indentation must be consistent).

-6) Make careful and proper use of access control, marking as `private` any implementation details that aren’t referenced from other external components.

-7) Aim to write self-documenting code by providing context and detail when naming your components, avoiding explanations in comments.
+6) Aim to write self-documenting code by providing context and detail when naming your components, avoiding explanations in comments.

 Happy coding!